ganeti/ganeti/man/hspace.rst

   Backend specification: collect data directly from the master daemon, which is to be contacted via LUXI (an internal Ganeti protocol).
 The option is described in the man page **htools**\(1).

+\--state-of-record
+  When collecting from the LUXI backend, prefer state-of-record data over live data.
+In this way, hspace will see precisely the same data that will also be presented to the instance allocator.

 \--simulate *description*
   Backend specification: similar to the **-t** option, this allows